 6. Value creation — What is the value that is actually being created?

-- Has the company got a patent portfolio or a unique data set, or a team with unparalleled expertise (known by some as an ‘edge’)?
+- Has the company got a patent portfolio, a piece of defensible technology, a unique data set, or a team with unparalleled expertise (known by some as an ‘edge’)?

 - Have the company built a community of early customers or advocates who are driving above average engagement (for example, Facebook at Colleges in the US)? *